Tooting railway station

-Tooting is a railway station serving Tooting in South London; it is within Travelcard Zone 3.
-Tooting spans two boroughs with the station located on their common boundary thus the station is located in the London Borough of Merton but fronts onto the London Borough of Wandsworth.
+Tooting is a railway station serving Tooting in South London; it is within London fare zone 3.
+The station is located in the London Borough of Merton but fronts onto the London Borough of Wandsworth where Tooting is actually located.

 The station is served by Thameslink trains on the Sutton Loop Line.

 History

 The station opened in 1894 as Tooting Junction, replacing an earlier station of the same name, which was located a few hundred yards west and had opened in 1868.
 It was renamed Tooting in 1938, following the closure of the branch line from Tooting to Merton Park to passenger traffic in 1929.

 Prior to the introduction of Thameslink services it was served by the London Bridge loop trains via Wimbledon.

+Work to build a footbridge with lifts, enabling step-free access, began in 2023.
+It was completed in February 2025.